Fire Insurance: How to Protect Your Home

-- The value of your property exceeds what your insurance company will cover you for
+- The value of your property exceeds the amount your insurance company will cover.

-Is fire covered by your homeowners or renters insurance policy?
+Is fire already covered by your property insurance?

 If a fire was at the root of any damages or losses to your place or stuff, your insurance company would have your back, financially speaking, when it comes to replacements or fixes.

 In addition, the subsequent smoke damage from the fire (ruined clothing for example) is also listed in renters and homeowners insurance policies.
 The smoke does not necessarily even have to come from a fire in your apartment; smoke damage from a neighbor’s fire would still be covered.

 If fire is already covered by your policy, you may wonder why you need the additional coverage offered by a fire insurance policy.

 While your homeowners insurance policy offers some form of fire protection, policy limits may cap your coverage and make it insufficient.
 Just as you may want Extra Coverage to cover you beyond your personal property coverage, fire insurance covers losses and damages above your property coverage limit, or the maximum amount your insurance will pay.

 Standalone fire insurance can be used to cover replacement and reconstruction costs in case your place burns down and everything is lost.
 These unfortunate situations aren’t typically fully covered under your standard insurance policy.
 Some home insurance policies can exclude homes at a high risk of fire.
 If you’re a property owner in a wildfire-prone area, fire insurance can offer you reassurance and protection that goes beyond your standard property insurance policy.